lonycell/grafana.v7/docs/sources/packages_api/runtime/registerechobackend.md

 ### registerEchoBackend variable

-Used to register echo backends that will receive Grafana echo events during application runtime.
+Used to register echo backends that will receive ThingSPIN echo events during application runtime.

 <b>Signature</b>